Skip to Main Content

 The best place to search for streaming videos and films is through the library catalog.
 By using the catalog, you will be searching across all our platforms instead of just one.

+This can be a film title, director, leading actor, or general keyword.
+If you are searching for a phrase, like a long film title, using quotation marks will help keep those words together in your search.
 Short, one-word film titles can be searched with the filmmaker's name to distinguish it from other results.
 Type in the film title, then AND, then the filmmaker's last name.

 If there is a streaming copy, you'll see the words Full Text Available under that result.
 Click on it to open up the title details.

-Request a streaming film
+Request a streaming video

 If you are unable to find a specific title, you can request it using the following methods: